slamora/brackets-wiki/Code-Hinting-Functional-Specifications.md

  * font family names from a generally accepted list of safe fonts.
 Extensions may extend this list.
  * color values used elsewhere in the file
   * **Open Question:** Do we want to provide autocomplete support for pseudo-selectors/pseudo-classes.
 If so, which ones, and how would it work?
+   * Raymond says: Yes, when user types ":", we can show a list of valid pseudo-selector if the cursor is in the right context.
 * Code hints should be implicitly (automatically) displayed:
  * After the user types ": " immediately after a rule name. (rule values should be displayed)
  * After the user autocompletes a rule name (which should automatically insert the ": as well) (rule values should be displayed)